tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 scheme:

-: The Signature algorithm and scheme used to sign the delegated credential.
+: The signature algorithm used to sign the delegated credential.

 signature: